Praetorian Geological Stress Detection System for Tailings Dams Monitoring

 Principle of Operation

-Brillouin DTS Temperature profiling within the wall structure is undertaken to prevent changes in ground or ground water temperature from impacting strain measurements within the strata profile.
-Temperature readings are accurate down to ±0.25°C (±32.45°F) which allow for allow for error free strain measurement
+Brillouin DTS Temperature profiling within the wall structure is undertaken to prevent changes in ground or groundwater temperature from impacting strain measurements within the strata profile.
+Temperature readings are accurate down to ±0.25°C (±32.45°F) which allows for error-free strain measurement

 One of the major precursor events to dam failure is the seepage of liquid through the dam wall.
-Detection of this seepage is possible utilising fiber optic embedded in the Surface of the dam wall where the detection of the lower temperature of leaking fluids moves through the warmer structure of the wall.
+Detection of this seepage is possible utilizing fiber optic embedded in the surface of the dam wall where the detection of the lower temperature of leaking fluids moves through the warmer structure of the wall.

 • Early Warning system